 |How to get there||U4, Wien Hütteldorf from Schwedenplatz or U3, Wien Ottakring from Stefansplatz (plus tram No. 10), or bus 10A|

 |Opening hours||7 days a week, 10:00-17:00|

-The palace has more than 1,400 rooms so there are several different tour types offered for visitors: grand tour, imperial tour or ground floor tour.
+The palace has more than 1,400 rooms, from which 45 can be visited, so there are several different tour types offered for visitors: grand tour, imperial tour or ground floor tour.

 Schönbrunn (“beautiful spring”) was popular hunting and recreational area for royals, long before anything was built there.
 The original idea was to build hunting lodge, but gradually project grew to become a massive palace, which took its final shape and style in 18th century.